 Millions of Americans report experiencing domestic violence each year, and access to firearms compounds the threat.
 When an abusive partner has access to a gun, a domestic violence victim is five times more likely to be killed.
 Under federal law, convicted domestic abusers are prohibited from owning guns only if they were married to, lived with, or had a child with the victim.
 If an abuser does not meet any of those criteria, the abuser can legally procure a gun.
-This is called the "intimate loophole," otherwise known as the “boyfriend loophole.”
+This is called the "intimate partner loophole," otherwise known as the “boyfriend loophole.”

 In June 2022, with passage of the Bipartisan Safer Communities Act, Congress partially closed the intimate partner loophole and extended greater protections to victims of dating violence by adding certain dating relationships to the definition of a misdemeanor crime of domestic violence.
-Congress must finish the job and protect all victims of dating violence by prohibiting dating abusers subject to domestic violence protective orders from accessing firearms.
+In June 2024, the Supreme Court reaffirmed in United States v.
+Rahimi that individuals subject to a domestic violence restraining order are constitutionally prohibited from possessing firearms.

 Background